BlockchainResearchCollective/quorum-contracts/permissions/README.md

 12. Anyone can propose node blacklisting on existing node, node will be in PendingBlacklisting status
 13. Only full access account can approve blacklisting. node vote status and vote count should be correct
 14. After half of the voting accounts vote on blacklisting, node will be in blacklisted status

+The final contract is going to be a part of permission enhancement release in Quorum